 — Top audience for article Tweet in second quarter 2022: “Poll shows majority of voters oppose total abortion ban,” (Whitney) with 13,200 impressions.

 “South Dakota Matters” is the ongoing programming offered by News Watch to conduct statewide polling and host panel discussions with newsmakers and knowledgeable people on statewide issues.

-— To date, News Watch has conducted three statewide polls and hosted nine online panel discussions on statewide issues.
+— To date, News Watch has conducted four statewide polls and hosted 10 online panel discussions on statewide issues.

 — Statewide polls are conducted with the Chiesman Center for Democracy at the University of South Dakota, including in July 2022 (abortion, gun control, legal marijuana); in October 2021 (attorney general status; abortion legislation; governor’s performance); in April 2021 (economic pessimism, stress on Democracy, confidence in government) and in October 2020 (female voter attitudes; state COVID response, opinions on governor.)
-Next poll slated for completion in July 2022.

 — Internship at South Dakota State University: News Watch co-sponsors an annual, paid internship for a student in the journalism program at SDSU.
-Intern Kylie Carlson, summer 2022, has published several articles; 2021 intern Andrew Rassmussen published several in-depth articles.
+Intern Kylie Carlson, summer 2022, published several articles; 2021 intern Andrew Rassmussen published several in-depth articles.

 AWARDS AND RECOGNITION

-Since its launch in February 2018, South Dakota News Watch has been feted for its journalism and civic involvement.
+Since its launch in February 2018, South Dakota News Watch has been feted numerous times for its journalism and civic involvement.
 Here is a look at some awards and recognition received by News Watch.